Ahmed-Arafat10/Linux-Documentation/Session #4.md

 ----------------

 - Process has an ID which consists of up to 5 digits
-- Processes have two types: 1) Foreground : must be finished before user could use terminal {ex: [ls]}\n
+- Processes have two types:
+1) Foreground : must be finished before user could use terminal {ex: [ls]}
 2) Background : allow user to continue to use the terminal

 First process that starts on system called -> systemd with ID = 0